eurekasfray/mono/README.md

 ## Goal

 * Develop standardized rules and conventions to guide production of an animation exercise or very short animated film.

-## What is Mono?

-Mono is a workflow that sets rules and conventions to guide me along when I'm studying, practicing, and making animation.
-The workflow features a production-like pipeline.

-## Background

-I made Mono because I had found that inconsistencies arose between each of my productions as I animated more and more.
-Production assets had varying &mdash; and often changing &mdash; names and hierarchical organizations.
-What was one thing during my last exercise was a another during the next exercise.
-I soon identified the issue at hand to be the result of an unestablished production pipeline.
-I needed a consistent workflow.
-And that was how I conceived Mono.

 # Design